 Harris emerged back in 2018 after three years of limited snaps as a former UDFA and has since been one of the five most valuable safeties in the NFL.
 With Harris and the return of 2020 second-round safety Grant Delpit from injury, Cleveland’s coverage unit would take another big step forward.

-Henry has been with the Chargers since 2016, and that likely isn’t changing any time soon.
+Henry has been with the Chargers since 2016, and I suspect that to remain the case despite the team deciding against using the tag on the tight end.
 However, this move comes with some slight risk for L.A. considering the injury history the former second-round pick carries.

 Henry solidified himself as one of the best receivers at the position back in his first two seasons in the NFL, trailing only Rob Gronkowski and Travis Kelce for the highest two-year receiving grade among all tight ends.
 But then the injuries began to bite; he missed all of 2018 and hasn’t been nearly the same player ever since.
 Henry’s receiving grade over the last two years ranks 12th at the position — still good, but a marked step away from the path to elite he was on to start his career.

 Henry’s ceiling is more than deserving of a contract that makes him one of the three highest-paid tight ends in the NFL, as PFF's projected contract would make him.
 The only question is, can he remain healthy and reclaim that high-end play we once knew?

 The Will Fuller-to-Green Bay story has been around for many months now, but with Emmanuel Sanders officially a cap casualty, I’d expect the Packers to go the cheaper route with Sanders.